This post may contain affiliate links. Read our disclosure policy here.

 Outdoor Foot Washing Station

-This little "rug" solves the problem of getting clean feet before I come in the house.
-The water and the dirt can slip through the cracks so my feet get clean and dry before I head back inside.
-I just keep the rug right by the door and I can head right in after my feet are cleaned.
-It also works well for little feet (or just little people in general!), especially those that love a good mud puddle. 🙂
+This little “rug” solves the problem by cleaning my feet before I enter the house.
+The water and the dirt slip through the cracks, so my feet get clean and dry before I head inside.
+I keep this handy foot rinse station by the door and can head right in after my feet are cleaned without making a mess.
+It also works well for little feet (or just little people in general!), especially those who love a good mud puddle. 🙂

-This washing station is easy to make and very inexpensive!
-Just a few dollars for wood and if you have leftover house paint you are in business!
-Let's make one!
+This outdoor foot wash station is easy to make and very inexpensive!
+Just a few dollars for wood, and if you have leftover house paint, you are in business!
+Let’s make one!

 Outdoor Foot Washing Station